GreenInfo-Network/MultiSelect/README.md

 * `selectedTextAll` -- Change the text of the "X selected" readout when all options are selected.
 Default is the "X selected" text described in `selectedText`.

 * `searchText` -- Set the placeholder text for the search box.
 Set it to `false` or an empty string, to not add the search box.

+## Bootstrap Stylesheet

+Optionally, you can bring in one of the `multiselect-bootstrapX.css` stylesheets, which will style the resulting MultiSelect to look more like Bootstrap controls.

+If using a Bootstrap stylesheet, you can also add `class="multi-select-sm"` to the container DIV to give it a smaller height matching BS's `form-control-sm`

 ## History & Credits